dasch-swiss/dsp-api/docs/src/paradox/01-introduction/standoff-rdf.md

 In Knora's Standoff/RDF, a tag is an RDF entity that is linked to a @ref:[text value](../02-knora-ontologies/knora-base.md#textvalue).
 Each tag points to a substring of the text, and has semantic properties of its own.
 You can define your own tag classes in your ontology by making subclasses of `knora-base:StandoffTag`, and attach your own properties to them.
+You can then search for those properties using Knora's search language, @ref:[Gravsearch](../03-apis/api-v2/query-language.md).

 The built-in @ref:[knora-base](../02-knora-ontologies/knora-base.md) and `standoff` ontologies provide some basic tags that can be reused or extended.
 These include tags that represent Knora data types.
 For example, `knora-base:StandoffDateTag` represents a date in exactly the same way as a Knora @ref:[date value](../02-knora-ontologies/knora-base.md#datevalue), i.e. as a calendar-independent astronomical date.
 You can use this tag as-is, or extend it by making a subclass, to represent dates in texts.
-Knora's search language, @ref:[Gravsearch](../03-apis/api-v2/query-language.md), provides built-in functionality for searching for these data type tags.
-Thus you can search for text containing a date that falls within a certain @ref:[date range](../03-apis/api-v2/query-language.md#matching-standoff-dates).
+Gravsearch includes built-in functionality for searching for these data type tags.
+For example, you can search for text containing a date that falls within a certain @ref:[date range](../03-apis/api-v2/query-language.md#matching-standoff-dates).

 Knora's APIs support automatic conversion between XML and Standoff/RDF.
 To make this work, Standoff/RDF stores the order of tags and their hierarchical relationships.
 You must define an @ref:[XML-to-Standoff Mapping](../03-apis/api-v2/xml-to-standoff-mapping.md) for your standoff tag classes and properties.
 Then you can import an XML document into Knora, which will store it as Standoff/RDF.
-The text and markup can then be searched using @ref:[Gravsearch](../03-apis/api-v2/query-language.md).
+The text and markup can then be searched using Gravsearch.
 When you retrieve the document, Knora converts it back to the original XML.

-To represent overlapping or non-hierarchical markup, Knora supports [CLIX](http://conferences.idealliance.org/extreme/html/2004/DeRose01/EML2004DeRose01.html#t6) tags in imported and exported XML.
+To represent overlapping or non-hierarchical markup in exported and imported XML, Knora supports [CLIX](http://conferences.idealliance.org/extreme/html/2004/DeRose01/EML2004DeRose01.html#t6) tags.

 Future plans for Standoff/RDF include: